RoboSpatial: Teaching Spatial Understanding to 2D and 3D Vision-Language Models for Robotics

 Baselines

-Performance of RoboSpatial-trained models on three spatial reasoning benchmarks.
+Performance of RoboSpatial-trained models on four spatial reasoning benchmarks.

 Robot Manipulation